-Revlon, Inc. ("Revlon") together with its affiliated entities (collectively, the "Debtors") describes itself as a global leader in the beauty industry with a diverse portfolio of brands associated with thousands of products sold in approximately 150 countries worldwide.
-(Main Case, ECF No. 30 ¶ 6).3 In September 2016, Revlon acquired the beauty brand Elizabeth Arden for \$1.03 billion.
-To finance the acquisition, Debtor Revlon Consumer Products Corporation ("RCPC") entered into a 2016 "Credit Agreement" which included a secured \$1.8 billion term loan facility and provisions for the issuance of supplemental revolver loans to fund RCPC's business operations.
+Revlon, Inc. ("Revlon"), together with its affiliated entities (collectively, the "Debtors"), describes itself as a global leader in the beauty industry with a diverse portfolio of brands associated with thousands of products sold in approximately 150 countries worldwide.
+(Main Case, ECF No. 30 ¶ 6).4 In September 2016, Revlon acquired the beauty brand Elizabeth Arden for \$1.03 billion.
+To finance the acquisition, Debtor Revlon Consumer Products Corporation ("RCPC") entered into a 2016 "Credit Agreement" which included a secured \$1.8 billion term loan facility (the "2016 Term Loan Facility") and provisions for the issuance of supplemental revolver loans to fund RCPC's business operations.
 Plaintiffs claim to hold interests in more than 50% of the term loans outstanding under the 2016 Credit Agreement.
 Part of the collateral that secured the term loans was Revlon's intellectual property assets, including its trademarks and other rights associated with many of the best known, most well-established beauty brands in the world.

 Prior to the onset of the COVID-19 pandemic, Debtors underwent a prolonged period of declining customer demand.
 (Main Case, ECF No. 1254 at 18).
-This downturn worsened considerably during the COVID-19 pandemic.
-(Id.).
-Debtors experienced a significant decline in net sales in a majority of their business segments and regions.
+This downturn worsened during the COVID-19 pandemic, with Debtors experiencing a significant decline in net sales in a majority of their business segments and regions.
 (Main Case, ECF No. 30 ¶ 12).
-Beginning in 2019, Debtors explored and implemented a variety of financing and other corporate transactions to address their capital structure. ((Main Case, ECF No. 1254 at 20).
-Two of these transactions were the 2019 "Ares Financing" and the 2020 "BrandCo Facilities" (referred to herein as the "2020 BrandCo Transaction"), both of which are the subject of this lawsuit.
-(Id. at 21).
-In addition, a nearly \$1 billion mistaken payment to lenders by Citibank, N.A., the Administrative Agent for the 2016 Term Loans, caused significant uncertainty and complexity for the Debtors' capital structure.
-(Main Case, ECF No. 30 ¶ 13).
-Notwithstanding Debtors' efforts to overcome these challenges, significant liquidity and operational issues forced Debtors to commence these Chapter 11 cases.4
+Beginning in 2019, Debtors explored and implemented a variety of financing and other corporate transactions to address their capital structure.
+(Main Case, ECF No. 1254 at 20).
+Two of these transactions were the 2019 "Ares Financing" and the 2020 "BrandCo Facilities" (referred to herein as the "2020

-2 This Decision cites documents filed on the docket of the Debtors' chapter 11 cases as "Main Case, ECF No. ," and documents filed in this Adversary Proceeding. as "ECF No. ".
+3 This Decision cites documents filed on the docket of the Debtors' chapter 11 cases as "Main Case, ECF No. ," and documents filed in this Adversary Proceeding as "ECF No. ."